JLGB: History

 In August 1899, a second summer camp was formed in the north of England for the benefit of the members of the northern contingent, while the Deal camp was inspected by Lt.-Gen. Sir Charles Warren, who highly praised the efficiency of the lads.
 In 1900 a public display was given in London, which was attended by Maj.-Gen. Sir Henry Trotter, the general officer commanding the home district.
 The following year the number of companies had increased to thirty, while the muster-roll showed a total strength of between 3,000 and 4,000 members.
 Seventeen officers and members of the brigade took part in the South-African war, including Colonel Goldsmid, his place as commandant being occupied by Lieut.-Col. E. Montefiore.
 Of the seventeen, two died, one of them being Lieut.
 F. M. Raphael, who was killed at Spion Kop while attempting to rescue a wounded soldier.

 In 1901 there were 540 boys at the Deal camp, and about 250 at the camp at Lytham.
 Goldsmid returned to the helm in 1902, followed by Montefiore later returning again in 1904.
 The membership by 1904 was about 3,500, and there were companies existing, in addition to those in London, at Newcastle, Bradford, Leeds, Sheffield, Hull, Birmingham, Manchester (with an adjoining youth club), Liverpool, Johannesburg, and Montreal.
 A somewhat similar movement in New York City has resulted in the formation of the Manhattan Rifles.

-On Thursday 13 August 2009, the JLGB broke the Guinness World Record for the largest custard pie fight at their annual summer camp with 253 people taking part and throwing 648 pies in a matter of minutes.